Benmuiruri/Benmuiruri/README.md

-- 👋 Hi, I’m @Benmuiruri
+- 👋 Hi, I’m Benjamin Kiarie
-- 👀 I’m interested in writing beautiful code
+- 👀 I’m interested in writing beautiful code that has real-world impacts
-- 🌱 I’m currently learning React.
+- 🌱 I’m currently learning to build cool stuff @microverse.
 - 💞️ I’m looking to collaborate on React projects
 - 📫 How to reach me ben@benkiarie.live